Time to Cook35 minutes

 - Add milk, cook on low temp for about 5 minutes.
 Do not boil!

-- Stir in spinach, artichoke, spices, and cream.
+- Stir in spinach, artichoke, and spices.
 Set aside but keep warm.

 - Melt butter in a small saucepan.
 Keep warm.